 The six core emotions are experienced by all people, of all ages and in all cultures.
 They can be felt in varying degrees individually, or blended together, consisting of:

-A response to loss of something or someone important to us
+Response to the loss of something or someone significant

-A response to feeling a threat of harm, real or imagined
+Response to a threat of harm, real or imagined

-But all children, in every walk of life, will struggle with their feelings from time to time.
-Modern family life is complex and ignoring or suppressing feelings can result in children becoming more sad, angry and/or fearful, or even completely shutting down.
+But all children, in every walk of life, will struggle with their emotions from time to time.
+Modern family life is complex and ignoring or suppressing how we feel can result in children becoming more sad, angry and/or fearful, or even completely shutting down.
 Parents, carers and teachers sometimes struggle to identify, and effectively deal, with the emotions that children display.
-The Finding Your Way books and school programmes have been developed to offer a safe and proven approach for teaching emotional intelligence throughout childhood.
+The Finding Your Way books and school programmes have been developed to offer a safe and proven approach for teaching emotional wellbeing throughout childhood.